friendly/Guerry/README.md

 To cite package ‘Guerry’ in publications use:

   Michael Friendly and Stéphane Dray (2020).
 Guerry: Maps, Data and Methods Related to Guerry (1833) "Moral Statistics of France".
-R package version 1.7.1. https://CRAN.R-project.org/package=Guerry
+R package version 1.7.3. https://CRAN.R-project.org/package=Guerry

-A BibTeX entry for LaTeX users is
+A BibTeX entry for LaTeX users is:

   @Manual{,
     title = {Guerry: Maps, Data and Methods Related to Guerry (1833) "Moral